noobprograms/Bitfitx-app/README.md

 # Bitfitx Social
 Bitfitx is a social media app made in flutter with firebase.
 The app is developed using MVC archtecture and GetX for state management.
+Railway server was used to run rtc token generator to get new tokens for calls.
+FCM cloud messaging is used to setup push notifications.
+Stripe is used as payment gateway but marketplace is turned off for now.
 ## Login with email and Google
 ![image](https://github.com/noobprograms/Bitfitx-app/assets/78657816/b92eaee0-9254-4b5f-9577-6bf2f3da13db)
 ![image](https://github.com/noobprograms/Bitfitx-app/assets/78657816/ec702879-d674-41a4-8079-f33e274574de)